Crayon Shin-chan: Burst Serving! Kung Fu Boys ~Ramen Rebellion~: Plot

-In kasukabe, Shinnouske's father, was watching TV, in which it was shown that a man after eating ramen became rageful.
-In his school, when Shin chan and his friends were practicing for the school sports day dance, they saw that their friend Masao was being bullied by the seniors from the rose group class.
+In Kasukabe, Shinnouske's father, was watching TV, in which it was shown that a man after eating ramen became rageful.
+In his school, when Shin chan and his friends were practicing for the school sports day dance, they saw that their friend Masao was being bullied by Hitoshi and Terenobou from the Rose group class.
 Masao, usually being a cry-baby, instead becomes confident and strong, through which he is able to defend himself.

 Finding Masao's behavior weird, Shin chan and his friends decide to follow.
 Masao goes through a street, which leads to a China-town.
 In that town, they found Masao practicing by balancing a water bowl on his head.
 When Shin chan shouted, he told them that he was learning the Chinese Martial arts named Kung Fu.
 Then they met the master and Ran chan (who was masters first student).
 They found that Shin chan was very soft to learn Kung Fu and wanted him to learn it to.
 Suddenly a land thug from Black Panda ramen shop came, asking for their land.
 Along with him came the Kung Fu experts, the Sausage brothers.
 But master defeated them very easily after which the children agreed to learn Kung Fu.

 The next day, the learnt the legend of Kung Fu art, the Punni-Punni flow.
 In the legend, it was said that an unknown martial artist practiced nine stages of Kung Fu, through which he attained a magical strength at the Punni-Punni mainland and stopped a great war and peace.
 The children were told that they had to practice these nine steps in order to come alongside Ran chan to Punni-Punni mainland.
 Soon Shinnouske was able complete level very quickly, which Masao sad as he failed at the first level itself.
 Meanwhile, the people who are Black Panda ramen became very rageful.

-The Black Panda ramen shops leader met the master and paralyzed him, due to which the master always says "panties to look".
+The Black Panda ramen shops leader Don Panpan met the master and paralyzed him, due to which the master always says "panties to look".
 The children return to Chinatown and find out that everyone has left it due to Black Panda ramen people.
-Meanwhile, Shin chan's younger sister Himawari eats the Black Panda ramen, causing to become very rageful and black bags around her eyes just like a Panda.
+Meanwhile, Shin-chan's younger sister Himawari eats the Black Panda ramen, causing to become very rageful and black bags around her eyes just like a Panda.
 To make Himawari normal Shin chan and his friends enter the Black Panda ramen factory to find a medicine to cure for Himawari.
 They record everything in Kazama's phone.
 However they are discovered.
 Masao gets caught due to being very stiff in his Kung Fu moves and blurts about everything, including the recording in the phone.
 They have exchange deal on which Kazama will give in return for Masao's safety.